willman0982/gdp-dataserving-quarkus/repo/gdp-dataserving-quarkus/server/src/main/java/com/sc/gdp/common/s3/README.md

 ## Configuration

-Add the following configuration to your `application.yml`:
+Add the following configuration to your `application.properties`:

 ```yaml
 s3: